Providing further masters level learning enabling an apprentice to fulfil the educational requirements of Chartered Engineer (CEng).

-If the annual pay bill of your organisation exceeds £3m you will pay for your apprenticeship training through your levy account.
-If you have exceeded your levy contribution you will fund apprenticeship training through the co-funded model – to better understand how this will work please make contact with us.
+- If the annual pay bill of your organisation exceeds £3 million you will pay for your apprenticeship training through your levy account.

 This programme primarily aims to recruit graduate engineers with degree to honours level at 2:2 or above in engineering, mathematics, robotics, marine, computing and physical science related subjects.
 Applicants without a 2.2 or higher may be considered if they have significant relevant experience.
 Ideally, candidates will need to demonstrate that they hold an appropriate IEng accredited first degree to comply with the full CEng registration requirements.
 Candidates with non-UK qualifications will need to demonstrate that their first degree is accredited by their local professional body.
 Candidates with considerable professional experience, who can evidence an academic ability equivalent to undergraduate degree levels, may also be considered.